Jamiro Monteiro: Philadelphia Union

 In March 2019, Monteiro secured a four-month loan move to the Philadelphia Union of Major League Soccer with options to extend the loan and purchase.
+On 8 June 2019, he scored his first goal for Philadelphia in a 3–2 victory over New York Red Bulls.
 His performance with the Union justified the team to extend his loan to the conclusion of the 2019 season.
 Monteiro finished his first season in MLS making 26 appearances, 22 of which as part of the starting lineup.
 He scored four goals and provided nine assists ultimately helping the Union to their first ever playoff win.
-On January 10, 2020, contrary to previous reports of him returning to Metz, Monteiro was signed permanently by the Union for a club-record fee of $2 million.
-He signed a three-year deal with the club as a Designated Player.
-Monteiro finished the 2020 season with four goals and four assists contributing the Union's first major trophy in the 2020 Supporters' Shield.
+On 11 January 2020, Monteiro was signed permanently by the Union for a club-record fee of $2 million.
+He signed a three-year contract with the club as a Designated Player.
+Monteiro finished the 2020 season with four goals and four assists, contributing the Union's first major trophy in the 2020 Supporters' Shield.

 San Jose Earthquakes

 On 14 February 2022, Monteiro signed for the San Jose Earthquakes.
 In exchange for his transfer, the Philadelphia Union received $250,000 in allocation money, an international roster slot, and up to $200,000 in performance-based allocation money.
 He signed for San Jose as a Designated Player.
-On May 19, 2022, Monteiro was awarded MLS Player of the Week for Week 12 of the 2022 season in recognition of his brace in a 3-2 win over the Portland Timbers.
+On 14 May 2022, Monteiro scored his first goal for San Jose in a 3–3 draw with Vancouver Whitecaps.
+On 19 May 2022, Monteiro was awarded MLS Player of the Week for Week 12 of the 2022 season in recognition of his two goals in a 3–2 win over the Portland Timbers.

+PEC Zwolle

+On 30 August 2024, Monteiro signed a two-year contract (with an option for a third year) with PEC Zwolle.

 International career

-Jamiro was born in Netherlands to parents of Cape Verdean descent.
+Monteiro was born in Netherlands to parents of Cape Verdean descent.
 In March 2016, Monteiro received his first international call for the Cape Verde national team for 2017 Africa Cup of Nations qualification.
-He made his debut in a 2–0 loss against Morocco as a late sub.
-On October 7, 2021, Monteiro scored his first national team goal during the second round of the 2022 FIFA World Cup qualification; an equalizer versus Liberia.
+He made his debut in a 2–0 loss against Morocco as a late substitute.
+On 7 October 2021, Monteiro scored his first national team goal during the second round of the 2022 FIFA World Cup qualification: an equalizer versus Liberia.

+Monteiro was a member of Cape Verde's squad for the 2021 Africa Cup of Nations.
+He played in the team's second and third Group A matches: a 1–0 loss to Burkina Faso and a 1–1 draw with host nation Cameroon.
+His third appearance at the tournament was a 2–0 loss to eventual champions Senegal in the round of 16.

+In December 2023, Monteiro was named in Cape Verde's squad for his second Africa Cup of Nations – the 2023 tournament in the Ivory Coast.
+He scored Cape Verde's opening goal of the tournament in the 17th minute of the team's 2–1 win over Ghana in their first Group B match.